About AIA Seattle

 AIA Seattle is the 5th largest urban component of the American Institute of Architects, with members throughout the Puget Sound area.
+We serve the 10 counties of: Clallam, Chellan, Island, Jefferson, King, Kitsap, San Juan, Skagit, Snohomish, and Whatcom through our chapter and NW Washington Section.
 AIA Seattle is one of four Washington components affiliated with AIA Washington Council, and the AIA Northwest & Pacific Region.

-In 2011, AIA Seattle founded Design in Public, a 501(c)(3) nonprofit, to celebrate all the ways that design makes life better for Seattle.
+In 2011, AIA Seattle founded Design in Public + Seattle Design Festival, a 501(c)(3) nonprofit, to celebrate all the ways that design makes life better for Seattle.

-In 2015, AIA Seattle partnered with Seattle Architecture Foundation, Design in Public, and AIA Washington Council to create the Center for Architecture & Design.
+In 2015, AIA Seattle partnered with Seattle Architecture Foundation, Design in Public (Seattle Design Festival), and AIA Washington Council to create the Center for Architecture & Design.
 The Center is Seattle’s premier public space for exhibits, programs, and conversations that explore design’s role in shaping cities.
 More info at cfadseattle.org.

-We acknowledge that the Center is on unceded lands of various nations of Coast Salish peoples, most locally the federally-unacknowledged Duwamish, who still live and produce on this land.
+We acknowledge that the Center is on unceded lands of various nations of Coast Salish peoples, most specifically in our office, the federally-unacknowledged Duwamish, who still live and produce on this land.
 As an organization focused on creating and sustaining a better built environment, and a culture of design that fosters equitable, resilient, and thriving communities, we recognize that we are guests on this land, and are seeking to become better stewards.